nielsjaspers/nielsjaspers/README.md

-dutch cs student building with go and neovim.
+dutch cs student with an interest in ml

 projects & blog @ [nielsjaspers.com](https://nielsjaspers.com).